5 Amazing NGOs For Animals In The City That Every Animal Lover Should Defo Pay A Visit To

 Krishna Ashram is known for spreading awareness on how to care for and nurture dogs, especially street dogs, plus they teach children how to be kind to animals and why it is imperative that they should be looked after.
 Their 24*7 care and shelter facility helps in protecting the often neglected and vulnerable stray dogs.
-Their main aim is to provide clean drinking water to the street dogs, treat them for parasitic infections and treating their wounds.
+Their main aim is to provide clean drinking water to street dogs and treat them for parasitic infections and wounds.

 Where | Krishna Ashram - D-3A, Rita Villa, Satbari